 - Small, swift iterations allow you to quickly access the outcomes, analyse the results and get a sound idea of the impact of your initiative

-- Make sure you have a control group, so that the business can easily see the impact your initiative has made outside of the wider business conditions
+- Make sure you have a control group so that the business can easily see the impact your initiative has made outside of the wider business conditions

-- Impact analysis and implementation results can be built into an evidence-based business case in advance of full rollout – ‘try before you trust’ can be key to selling in a concept as it minimises risk and investment.
+- Impact analysis and implementation results can be built into an evidence-based business case in advance of the full rollout – ‘try before you trust’ can be key to selling in a concept as it minimises risk and investment.